 As you design, build and run your applications, you will want to test them locally before making them available to the world.
 You have two choices for local testing:

-Just always keep in mind that simultors and emulators are not the real thing - they often will be faster than a physical device (because they are running on your computer's hardware), don't expose all the features available (Bluetooth, NFC, etc.), and sometimes even use different runtime environments.
-Just because it runs on a simulator/emulator doesn't mean your app runs correctly on a real device - always test on both.
+Remember that simulators and emulators are not real devices, they're often faster than a physical device (because they are running on your computer's hardware), don't expose all the features available (Bluetooth, NFC, etc.), and sometimes use different runtime environments.
+Just because it runs on a simulator/emulator doesn't mean your app will run correctly on a real device; always test on both.

 You can run your applications on a physical iOS device plugged into your Mac Host using a USB cable.
 You must first configure the device for development purposes.
 The easiest way to do this is to use XCode – we have a video tutorial on how to do this with your device.

-Once it’s configured and plugged into the connected Mac Host, it will show up as a device available from Visual Studio.
+Once it’s configured and plugged into the connected Mac Host, it will show up as an available device in Visual Studio on Windows.